Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

 Current LocationFabergé Museum, Baden-Baden

-Patek Philippe Henry Graves Supercomplication pocket watch 1932, the world's most complicated mechanical watch, 24 complications including celestial chart
+Patek Philippe Henry Graves Supercomplication pocket watch 1932 — 24 complications including celestial chart of Manhattan

-Patek Philippe Henry Graves Supercomplication Pocket Watch, Completed 1932 · Source: Sotheby’s Geneva
+Patek Philippe Henry Graves Supercomplication, completed 1932 · Sotheby’s Geneva

 Horological Masterwork · Switzerland